Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    ===========
    BundleTransformer.TypeScript contains one translator-adapter -
-   `TypeScriptTranslator` (supports the TypeScript (https://www.typescriptlang.org) version 5.5.4).
+   `TypeScriptTranslator` (supports the TypeScript (https://www.typescriptlang.org) version 5.6 RTM).
 This adapter makes translation of TypeScript code to JS code.
    Also contains the `TypeScriptAssetHandler` debugging HTTP handler, which is responsible for text output of translated TypeScript asset.